top of page

 Golden Heart Cream’s “Jump Start Puppy Program”

-We are excited to share with you about our incredible program of how we raise our English cream Golden Retriever puppies from birth to when they are ready to go to their new homes.
+We are excited to share our incredible “Jump Start Puppy Program” with you.
+Our approach is simple.
+Love, connection, and focusing on our puppies' personal growth and neurological development.
+We nurture and empower our babies from birth all the way until they are ready to go to their new homes.
 We believe in much more than just breeding and selling puppies – we're all about giving them the best possible start in life.

 Early Neurological Stimulation (ENS)